slievr/compounds_api/README.md

 ## api

 A full list of api routes can be obtained by navigating to `/` on the web service.
+While running the base/dev container.

 ## Seeding the database

 There are two methods of seeding the database, the first and easiest is the bulk endpoint `/api/bulk/compounds' It accepts a json body that conforms to the schema located at `priv/json_schema/compounds_schema.json`

 The second method of seeding the database is through a mix task this takes the form of

 ```
 mix Compounds.SeedFromFile --file {path to file}
 ```

 alternatively it can be run through docker using

 ```
 docker build . --target seed --tag compound_seeder
 docker run \